 I'm just a small-time guy working a normal job as a physician assistant.
 My passion is building PCs and testing/reviewing PC hardware.

-Hello everyone.
-Will here.
-Today, I am going to be sharing a Ryzen 3 PC build I just completed that I like to call Bumblebee.
+Today, I am going to share a Ryzen 3 PC build I just completed that I like to call Bumblebee.
 I built this computer for my daughter as a Christmas present for this upcoming Christmas season.

 What's Under the Hood?

 So, let’s talk about what is under the hood of the Ryzen 3 PC.
 Obviously, at the brain center of this budget PC is the Ryzen 3 1200 processor.
 The Ryzen 3 1200 is a quad-core processor with four cores and four threads and is clocked at 3.1GHz on the base clock and a max turbo core speed clock at 3.4GHz.
 The entire Ryzen line of processors are capable of overclocking so, you can push this particular processor to around 3.7GHz on the stock cooler that comes with the processor.

 Personally, in this build, I have gotten the processor to 3.75GHz on the Wraith Stealth cooler with idle temperatures around 32C and temperatures at load reaching around 75C.
 In the future, I will most likely replace the stock cooler with an aftermarket cooler to try and push this CPU to around 3.8GHz or 3.9GHz.
 This processor sports a total L3 cache of 8MB, 384KB of L1 cache, and 2MB of L2 cache.
 This processor sports 14nm architecture and fits into the AM4 socket platform.